Frequently Asked Questions

 - If using a plastic container best to put another container inside with the animals in it for extra protection.

 - Use a wooden container or hard esky.
 Eskys are good as they are strong and insulated.
-Secure top with cable ties or tape.
+Secure top with at least 4 cable ties or tape.

 - Always have sufficient air holes.